cnolan3/Cicada-16/HardwareSpec/PPU_Architecture.md

 - **Scanline Limit:** The PPU can render a maximum of **16** sprites per horizontal scanline.
 If more than 16 sprites are on a line, the additional ones will not be drawn.

+### **5.1.
+Sprite Priority**

+When multiple sprites overlap on the same scanline, their rendering priority is determined by their index in OAM.
+Sprites with a **lower OAM index** (e.g., sprite 0) are drawn on top of sprites with a **higher OAM index** (e.g., sprite 1).
+This provides a deterministic and predictable rendering order for overlapping sprites.

 ## **6. Layer Priority and Transparency**

 The PPU renders the final image by drawing the graphical layers in a specific order with defined transparency rules.